 - Not be encoded with VBR or joint stereo options.

 Also be cognizant of ACX’s file-level requirements.
 The encoding options you choose can potentially cause the run-time or the file size to go over our specifications.
-Each file must contain a single chapter, be under 120 minutes in length, and be no larger than 170mb.
+Each file must contain a single chapter with a length no longer than 120 minutes..

 Crossing the Finish Line